jappelgren/grub-goblin/README.md

 7. In your browser go to [localhost:3000](http://localhost:3000/).
 8. Create a new account using the "Create a New Account" link on login box.
 9. After creating an account you are able to run the ```INSERT``` queries in database.sql if you would like some recipes to play with right away.
 Otherwise you will be using the app with a clean slate and can add recipes from the add recipe form or import from a url.
 10. For nutrition analysis of recipes you will need an API key for the Edamam Nutrition Analysis API.
-Register for a free account with 200 calls a month [Here](https://developer.edamam.com/).
+Register for a free account with 200 calls a month [here](https://developer.edamam.com/).  *Recipes will not show up on the DOM until they have assigned nutrition information.*
 11. Once you have the API Key and App Id from Edamam, create a .env file in the root directory of the project and add ```APP_KEY=<Your Key>``` and ```APP_ID=<Your ID>``` to it..

 ## Usage